Ramesh24893/LearningProgress/MVC_RailwayReservationSystem/README.md

 4.Create any number of stations

-5.Create Route for each train - Route consists of more than 2 stations
+5.Create Route for each train - Route consists of more than 2 stations with distance between station

 6.display all the trains